Avtar Singh Brahma

-Avtar Singh Brahma (1951 – 22 July 1988) was a Sikh militant (kharku) and one of the main founding figures and the second leader of Khalistan Liberation Force, founded in 1986, during the insurgency in Punjab, India.
+Avtar Singh Brahma (1951 – 22 July 1988) was a Sikh freedom fighter and one of the main founding figures and the second leader of Khalistan Liberation Force, founded in 1986, during the insurgency in Punjab, India.
 Avtar Singh became known for his encounters with the police, Operation Mand being particularly notable.

-Avtar Singh has been reputed for never attacking civilians.
-He was popular amongst rural Sikhs who considered Brahma a Robin Hood-like figure and had also been credited with reading gurbani 18 hours a day.

 Early life

 Not much is known about Avtar Singh's early life.
 What is known is that he was born in 1951 in a Sandhu Jat Sikh family of village Brahampur near Tarn Taran Sahib.
-His family was an agricultural one and were very poor.
+His family was engaged in agriculture and was very poor.
 He left school at an early age to work at his family farm.
 Avtar Singh at a young age was sent by his parents to Bidhi Chand Dal.
 He was brought up in the dera at Sur Singh near Amritsar.
 He soon took amrit and became a Khalsa.
 There he also became a Nihang Singh who are generally the warriors of the Sikh community.
 Avtar Singh Brahma was reportedly involved in the killing of police personnel accused of participating in alleged fake encounters during the Insurgency in Punjab, India period.